PointNorm-Net: Self-Supervised Normal Prediction of 3D Point Clouds via Multi-Modal Distribution Estimation: Overview

+The learning framework of PointNorm-Net is illustrated in \fig~\ref{fig:flow}.
+The crucial technical component is a learning paradigm composed of the following three stages: 1) initialization of candidate normals, 2) filtering of candidates normals, and 3) estimation of the major mode.
+Given a 3D point cloud $P = \{\mathbf{p}_{t}~|~t = 1, 2, \cdots, N\}$ and a query point $\mathbf{p}_{t}$, PointNorm-Net first initializes a set of candidate normals $\dot{N}_{t}=\{\dot{\mathbf{n}}^{t}_{\theta}\}$ from its adaptive neighborhood $\mathcal{N}_{\hat{k}}$ (Stage~1 in \fig~\ref{fig:flow}).
+Then, infeasible normals are filtered out to form feasible candidates $\{\ddot{\mathbf{n}}^{t}_{\theta}\}$ (Stage~2 in \fig~\ref{fig:flow}).
+Finally, it utilizes a new loss function known as the candidate consensus loss function $L_{ccn}$, which is constructed based on feasible candidates $\{\ddot{\mathbf{n}}^{t}_{\theta}\}$, to optimize the predicted normal $\hat{\mathbf{n}}_{t}$ (Stage~3 in \fig~\ref{fig:flow}). $\hat{\mathbf{n}}_{t}$ is expected to be the major mode of the distribution of the candidate normals, i.e. the feature-preserving normal with the greatest consensus among the feasible candidates.

+During the stage of candidate normal initialization, candidate normals are randomly sampled from the neighborhood of the query point $\mathbf{p}_{t}$.
+For smooth surfaces where candidate normals follow \jz{a} unimodal distribution, we prove that the correct surface normal can be obtained by minimizing \eq~\ref{eq:op_2}, as detailed in subsection ~\ref{sec:Gen_candidate_normals}.
+However, when $\mathbf{p}_{t}$ is near sharp features, the underlying surface of its neighborhood usually consists of multiple piecewise smooth surfaces (corresponding to a multimodal distribution).
+In such areas, the correct normal can not be approximated by minimizing \eq~\ref{eq:op_2}.

-However, if $\mathbf{p}_{t}$ lies near some sharp features, The underlying surface of \jz{its neighborhood} actually consists of multiple piecewise smooth surfaces and the candidate normals are sampled from a multimodal distribution, which invalidates the conclusion.
-As illustrated in \fig~\ref{fig:wrapfig}, the randomly initialized candidates also include some disturbing normals in blue which are associated with the plane on the opposite side of the edge, and some blurry normals in green if the sampled points across the edge.
-Robust statistical techniques are used to filter out the impact of these undesired candidate normals driven by multi-sample consensus.
-The blurry normals can be rejected by the consensus of $\mathbf{p}_{t}'s$ neighbor points, \ie~there are a few neighbor points supporting a plane with a blurry normal (subsection \ref{sec:Sel_candi_normasls}).
-For the rest candidates, instead of approximating their expected value by minimizing the square of the Euclidean distance between $\hat{\mathbf{n}}_{t}$ and the candidates, we design a novel candidate consensus loss (subsection \ref{sec:normal_loss}).
-The disturbing modes have fewer supporters in the candidate normals.
-The main mode of the candidate normals owns the greatest consensus of them, which can be approximated by minimizing the loss function.
+As depicted in \fig~\ref{fig:wrapfig}, the randomly initialized candidates also contain some disturbing normals shown in blue, which are associated with the plane on the opposite side of the edge.
+Additionally, there are some blurry normals (colored green) if the neighbor points across the edge.
+Robust statistical techniques driven by multi-sample consensus are employed to eliminate the influence of these unwanted candidate normals.
+The blurry normals can be filtered out through the consensus of the neighbor points of $\mathbf{p}_{t}$, \ie~there are only a few neighbor points supporting a plane with a blurry normal (subsection \ref{sec:Sel_candi_normasls}).
+Among the remaining feasible candidate normals, the disturbing modes have fewer supporters.
+The major mode of the feasible candidates has the greatest consensus among them.
+We design a new candidate consensus loss (subsection \ref{sec:normal_loss}) to estimate the major mode that corresponds to the correct normal.
+The network and other auxiliary losses will be introduced in subsection ~\ref{sec:netandloss}.